ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 4. Hard to maintain specific keys.
 I thought of it as "resources".

 There is a ton of cached content in the system.
 Many different actions and fragments.
-There was also a cache heiharchy.
+There was also a cache hierarchy.
 Expiring a specific fragment would have to expire an action (so a cache miss would occur when a page was requested thus, causing the new fragment to be displayed) while other things on pages are still cached.
 One question to